fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 Single-payer healthcare financing in the US has been found in the majority of studies to amount to a net savings in the long-run [(Cai et al., 2020)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1003013).

+Direct government funding is more important in the development of the most innovative new drugs, than it is for standard drugs.
+Government funding has played an indirect role by funding basic underlying research that is built on in almost half of the drugs approved and in almost 2/3rds of priority-review drugs [(Sampat & Lichtenberg, 2011)](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.2009.0917).

+US pharmaceutical innovation is not exceptionally good compared to other countries as a proportion of its GDP and many countries with drug price regulation are significant contributors to pharmaceutical innovation [(Keyhani et al., 2009)](https://ajph.aphapublications.org/doi/10.2105/AJPH.2009.178491).

 </div>